-If you have your procedure in the doctor’s office with just a local anesthesia, then you’ll typically be able to leave in less than an hour.
+If you have your procedure in the doctor’s office with just local anesthesia, you’ll typically be able to leave in less than an hour.

 If your procedure requires regional anesthesia, your doctor may want you to wait until the effects have worn off before sending you home.
-This may also take less than an hour, but it could take longer depending on the amount of anesthesia used.
+This may also take less than an hour, but it could take longer depending on how much anesthesia is used.

-If your procedure requires general anesthesia, then it’s still an outpatient procedure.
+If your procedure requires general anesthesia, it’s still outpatient.
 You’ll be able to return home after a few hours.
 Your doctor will only require an overnight stay in the hospital for observation if you have had a past reaction to anesthesia.

-You can expect the cost of a hysteroscopy to range from $750-$3,500.
-The cost depends on the extent of the procedure.
+The cost varies based on the reason for the procedure and what other testing or procedures the doctor may also need to do.
 For instance, a diagnostic-only procedure is much less than one involving surgery.
-The cost may be higher if you have a more extensive procedure which includes surgery in the hospital and general anesthesia.
-Costs for these extensive procedures can be up to $7,000.
+The cost may be higher if you have a more extensive procedure, including hospital surgery and general anesthesia.

+The amount a person pays out-of-pocket will also depend on whether or not they have Medicare or private health insurance.
 Some health insurance carriers will cover a hysteroscopy, at least partially, when it’s considered medically necessary.
-Coverage varies from policy to policy, so talk to your insurance carrier to determine your out-of-pocket costs.
+Coverage varies from policy to policy, so talk with your insurance carrier to determine your out-of-pocket costs.

 A hysteroscopy is considered a fairly safe procedure with minimal complications.
 However, it’s still considered surgery.
-Because of this there are some possible complications, though they are not common.
-They include:
+Because of this, there are some possible complications, though they are not common.
+They

 - scarring of the uterus